PopMaRock/pyloid-sveltekit-shadcn-boilerplate/README.md

 - Lucide Icons
 - Typescript, Tailwind 4, Svelte5, Sveltekit 2.42, Vite 6.3.5

+adapter-node (replace with adapter-static and see vite.config.ts in pyloid create-app if you want static sveltekit)

 ## Prerequisites

 - Python 3.9 or higher
 - Node.js 20 or higher
 - uv package manager

-adapter-node (replace to static and see vite.config.ts in pyloid create-app)

 ## Getting Started